Bedrock-OSS/bedrock-wiki/docs/commands/block-entities.md

 1. `/summon armor_stand Grumm`
     - It is necessary to name it 'Grumm' to avoid inverted block textures.
 2. `/execute as @e [type= armor_stand, name=Grumm, c=1] at @s run tp @s ~~~ 260`
-    - This will align the MBE to the normal Minecraft block grid.
+    - This will match the MBE rotation to the normal Minecraft block grid.

 :::tip
 - Crouch & right-click (on mcpe: long press) the armor stand 6 times to place it in Pose 7
-    - Doing this negates the need to use the 2nd command in the system.
+    - Doing this negates the need to use the 2nd command in the system below.
     - **Only use this if you wish to reduce one command from the system.**
 :::

-3. Lastly, place the desired block item in the armor stand's mainhand.
+3. Lastly, place the desired block item in the armor stand's main-hand.

 :::tip
 - `/replaceitem entity @e [name=Grumm] slot.weapon.offhand 0 <itemID>`